Infineon/getstarted-optiga-trust-m/xmc4800_evaluation_kit/step-by-step-guide.md

 *Be aware that the interactive shall is very primitive.
 You need to type in the commands in one go without using the delete key.*

 * You can find more information about the security chip in the core [repository](https://github.com/Infineon/optiga-trust-m)
-* Below you can find the Quickstart guide, [step-by-step guidance](step-by-step-guide.md) demontsrates a more detailed explanation and manual
+* Below you can find the Quickstart guide, on wiki a [step-by-step guidance](https://github.com/Infineon/getstarted-optiga-trust-m/wiki)

 Note: Please be aware that a direct download of the repository as zip **will NOT work** please see section [Hardware and Software](#hardware-and-software) below for details.